taolson/Admiran/doc/Language.md

     (((0 + 1) + 1) + 1) ..

 To prevent this, `n` should be evaluated strictly.
-In Miranda2, strict evaluation is performed when
+In Admiran, strict evaluation is performed when
 * the value is evaluated as part of a conditional expression guard, e.g. `... if n > 0`
 * the value is a scrutinee in a case expression
 * the value is used in a pattern match that forces its value (i.e. not a simple variable or wildcard)